Cut Settings - Line Mode¶

 How many times the laser will repeat the shapes on this layer.
 Sometimes, when cutting thick material, trying to engrave very deep, or using a lower power laser, more than one pass may be necessary.

-The dotted lines below were generated using a different setting, called Perforation Mode.
-If you are trying to cut fold lines in card stock, stitch holes in leather, or just make dashed lines, perforation mode allows you to choose the distance to cut, followed by the distance to skip.
+If you are trying to cut fold lines in card stock, stitch holes in leather, or just make dashed lines, Perforation Mode allows you to choose the distance to cut, followed by the distance to skip.

 This option is only available if you are using a galvo laser.
-Because galvo lasers move so fast, it can be hard to apply enough power to a given area while in line mode.
-Wobble can be used to trace small circles along the path of the line, forcing the galvo to spend longer in each section of the line.
-The 'Step' value refers to how far apart the circles are, and the 'Size' value refers to the diameter of the circles (in millimeters).
+Because galvo lasers are not optimized for cutting, it can be hard to apply enoug power to a given area while in Line mode to cut through material.
+Wobble can be used to trace small circles along the path of the line, creating a thicker line and forcing the galvo to spend longer in each section of the line.
+The Step value refers to how far apart the circles are, and the Size value refers to the diameter of the circles (in millimeters).

 These settings will only be available if you are using a gantry laser.